FAQs

 Most Friends Groups require a small joining fee, and operates autonomously, in liaison with their district staff.
 You will receive a copy of the induction document which explains how you can become a responsible and valued contributor.

-What are the benefits of your group joining Friends of Parks Inc?
+What are the benefits of your group joining Friends of Parks and Nature?

-Joining Friends of Parks SA has many benefits, and has a very simple application process.
+Joining Friends of Parks and Nature has many benefits, and has a very simple application process.

 Constitution

-Firstly, please visit the Friends of Parks website: https://www.friendsofparkssa.org.au/publications
+Firstly, please visit the Friends of Parks and Nature website: https://www.friendsofparkssa.org.au/publications

 where you can find a current copy of our Constitution.
 You would need to read it, and advise us that agree with our objectives.